samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This staff has 50 charges and can be wielded as a magic Quarterstaff that grants a +2 bonus to attack rolls and damage rolls made with it.
 While you hold it, you gain a +2 bonus to spell attack rolls.

 ***Spell Absorption.*** While holding the staff, you have Advantage on saving throws against spells.
 In addition, you can take a Reaction when another creature casts a spell that targets only you.
-If you do, the staff absorbs the magic of the spell, canceling its effect and gaining a number of charges equal to the absorbed spell’s level.
-However, if doing so brings the staff’s total number of charges above 50, the staff explodes as if you activated its Retributive Strike (see below).
+If you do, the staff absorbs the magic of the spell, canceling its effect and gaining a number of charges equal to the absorbed spell's level.
+However, if doing so brings the staff's total number of charges above 50, the staff explodes as if you activated its Retributive Strike (see below).

 ***Spells.*** While holding the staff, you can cast one of the spells on the following table from it, using your spell save DC.
 The table indicates how many charges you must expend to cast the spell.